buruzaemon/natto-py/README.rst

 ----

 Next, try parsing the text with MeCab node parsing.
-A generator yielding the MeCab nodes lets you efficiently iterate over the output without first materializing each and every resulting MeCabNode instance.
+A generator yielding the MeCabNode instances lets you efficiently iterate over the output without first materializing each and every resulting MeCabNode instance.
 The MeCabNode instances yielded allow access to more detailed information about each morpheme.

-Here we use a `Python with statement`_ to automatically clean up after we finish node parsing with the MeCab tagger.
+Here we use a `Python with-statement`_ to automatically clean up after we finish node parsing with the MeCab tagger.
 This is the recommended approach for using ``natto-py`` in a production environment::